 How can I have my eligibility questions answered?

-If you have questions, see the TEA & UIL Sideby-Side document on the UIL website.
+Where can I find the latest academic rule If you have questions, see the TEA & UIL Sideby-Side document on the UIL website.
 You also may call the UIL office and request to speak to an eligibility officer.